 Many of our veterans are in desperate need of healthcare and other benefits administered by the Department of Veterans Affairs (VA) and need your help!Read More

 Rhonda Griswold accepts the 2013 Ho'oilina Award on behalf of the Cades Foundation.Read More

 Are you participating in your company’s Aloha United Way campaign?
 Designate Volunteer Legal as the recipient (Organization Code 70170) and our organization will receive 100% of your donation.Read More

 Volunteer Legal Services Hawaii is the only organization in the state whose sole mission is to serve Hawaii’s low income community through volunteer attorneys.
-Volunteer Legal’s pool of pro bono attorneys provide legal services in a wide range of civil matters, including divorces, paternities, custodies, child support, guardianships, adoptions, powers of attorney, wills, healthcare directives, employment, landlord-tenant cases, collections, Chapter 7 bankruptcies, general immigration matters, and temporary restraining orders.
+Volunteer Legal’s pool of pro bono attorneys provide legal services in a wide range of civil matters, including divorces, paternities, custodies, child support, guardianships, adoptions, powers of attorney, wills, healthcare directives, landlord-tenant cases, collections, Chapter 7 bankruptcies, and temporary restraining orders.

 Volunteer Legal assists individuals and families who meet low-income guidelines and have a legal issue that the organization handles.
 Applicants for services must call the Intake Line at 528-7046.
 During the Intake process, our staff will determine your financial eligibility and the nature of your legal problem.
 They may request that you provide documents confirming your income and assets.
 If you do qualify for services, the staff will reserve a space at a Neighborhood Legal Clinic.

 Volunteer Legal now accepts monetary donations through PayPal, which can be easily and securely accessed using the button below:

 Donations by check, money order, and/or cash are also appreciated, and may be sent to the following mailing address: